Products

 Our Thermoloid® material operates at temperatures ranging from 15°F to 300°F (-9.44°C to 149°C).
 Because of the gradual transition from solid-to-liquid of this Thermoloid® material, these valves act more like modulating valves than quick opening/closing valves.

-Our Direct Acting Valves are designed to be open when the wax is in its solid-state or the “cold position,” while Reverse Acting Valves are open when the wax is in its liquid state or the “hot position.”
+Our direct-acting valves are designed to be open when the wax is in its solid state or the “cold position,” while reverse-acting valves are open when the wax is in its liquid state or the “hot position.”

 Visit our Interactive Applications Guide to see how our thermostatic valves can benefit your operation.